spaansba/ForesightJS/docs/docs/getting_started/debug.md

 ## Debug Mode Features

-When debug mode is enabled, ForesightJS adds several visual elements to your application in an shadow-dom:
+When debug mode is enabled, ForesightJS adds several visual elements to your application in a shadow-dom:

 ### Visual Debug Elements

 1. **(Expanded) Area Overlays**: Dashed borders showing the expanded hit areas (hit slop)

-2. **Trajectory Visualization**: The predicted mouse path is shown with an orange line, with an orange circle showing the predicted future mouse position after `trajectoryPredictionTime` milliseconds.
+2. **Trajectory Visualization**: The predicted mouse path is shown with an line, with a circle showing the predicted future mouse position after `trajectoryPredictionTime` milliseconds.

-3. **Element Names**: Labels above each registered element (if you provided names during registration)
+3. **Element Names**: Labels above each registered element.
+Can be turned off by setting `showNameTags` to `false`

 ### Control Panel